getify/You-Dont-Know-JS/async & performance/ch6.md

 Each time a test is run, the results are collected and persisted with the test, and the cumulative test results are graphed on the page for anyone to see.

 Setting up a test on the site, you start out with two test cases to fill in, but you can add as many as you need.
-You also have the ability to set up `setup` code which is run at the beginning of each test cycle and `teardown` code run at the end of each cycle.
+You also have the ability to set up `setup` code that is run at the beginning of each test cycle and `teardown` code run at the end of each cycle.

 **Note:** The trick to doing just one test case (if you're benchmarking a single approach instead of a head-to-head) is to just leave the second case empty.
 You can always add more test cases later.

-You can define the initial page setup (importing libraries, definiing utility helper functions, declaring variables, etc).
-There's also options for defining setup and teardown behavior if needed -- consult the "Setup/Teardown" section in the Benchmark.js discussion earlier.
+You can define the initial page setup (importing libraries, defining utility helper functions, declaring variables, etc).
+There are also options for defining setup and teardown behavior if needed -- consult the "Setup/Teardown" section in the Benchmark.js discussion earlier.

 #### Sanity Check